benblack769/benblack769.github.io/exploration_intelligence/basic_intelegence_problem.md

 ### Precise philosophical framework

-If you don't like definitions, feel free to skip to the next part.
+If you don't like to read definitions, feel free to skip to the next part.

 Definitions: